kyeno/dogecash/doc/init.md

 All three configurations assume several paths that might need to be adjusted.

 Binary:              /usr/bin/dogecashd
-Configuration file:  /etc/dogecash/pivx.conf
+Configuration file:  /etc/dogecash/dogecash.conf
 Data directory:      /var/lib/dogecashd
 PID file:            `/var/run/dogecashd/dogecashd.pid` (OpenRC and Upstart) or `/run/dogecashd/dogecashd.pid` (systemd) Lock file:           `/var/lock/subsys/dogecashd` (CentOS)

-The configuration file, PID directory (if applicable) and data directory should all be owned by the pivx user and group.
-It is advised for security reasons to make the configuration file and data directory only readable by the pivx user and group.
+The configuration file, PID directory (if applicable) and data directory should all be owned by the dogecash user and group.
+It is advised for security reasons to make the configuration file and data directory only readable by the dogecash user and group.
 Access to dogecash-cli and other dogecashd rpc clients can then be controlled by group membership.

 NOTE: When using the systemd .service file, the creation of the aforementioned directories and the setting of their permissions is automatically handled by systemd.
-Directories are given a permission of 710, giving the pivx group access to files under it _if_ the files themselves give permission to the pivx group to do so (e.g. when `-sysperms` is specified).
+Directories are given a permission of 710, giving the dogecash group access to files under it _if_ the files themselves give permission to the dogecash group to do so (e.g. when `-sysperms` is specified).
 This does not allow for the listing of files under the directory.

-NOTE: It is not currently possible to override `datadir` in `/etc/dogecash/pivx.conf` with the current systemd, OpenRC, and Upstart init files out-of-the-box.
-This is because the command line options specified in the init files take precedence over the configurations in `/etc/dogecash/pivx.conf`.
+NOTE: It is not currently possible to override `datadir` in `/etc/dogecash/dogecash.conf` with the current systemd, OpenRC, and Upstart init files out-of-the-box.
+This is because the command line options specified in the init files take precedence over the configurations in `/etc/dogecash/dogecash.conf`.
 However, some init systems have their own configuration mechanisms that would allow for overriding the command line options specified in the init files (e.g. setting `BITCOIND_DATADIR` for OpenRC).